Section 504/ADA Complaint Procedure

 Informal Resolution of Complaints

 The College encourages informal resolution of student concerns and complaints.
-If a student has a concern or complaint regarding any of the matters set forth above, the student can first attempt to resolve the problem through an informal discussion with The Director of Special Services.
+If a student has a concern or complaint regarding any of the matters set forth above, the student can first attempt to resolve the problem through an informal discussion with The Director of Accommodations and Accessibility.
 To be timely, the student should initiate this informal discussion within twenty (20) days of the alleged act that gave rise to the complaint.
 If within ten (10) business days of the student's informal discussion with the Director, the student's complaint cannot be informally resolved to the satisfaction of the student, the student can file a written complaint under the formal procedure set forth below.
 A student is not required to resolve the matter though an informal discussion before filing a formal complaint pursuant to Section B.

 Formal Resolution of Complaints